Undergraduate Course

 • Corporate Wellness Consultant

-Graduates will be eligible to register as a sports therapist with the Society of Sports Therapists working as an independent private practitioner, with a team or in a sports and leisure club.
+Graduates will be eligible to register as a fully insured member of the Society of Sports Therapists and work as an independent private practitioner, with a team or in a multidisciplinary clinic or sports and leisure club.

 The course also prepares students for postgraduate study, which could be in a range of areas including sports science, other healthcare professions (including nursing and physiotherapy) or teaching (PGCE teaching qualification) for example.